Bolin97/GongBU/README.md

 # LLMCraft

-🚀 LLMCraft is a comprehensive, all-in-one, no-code finetuning platform for large language models.
+🚀 LLMCraft is a comprehensive, all-in-one, no-code, local finetuning platform for large language models.
 Once deployed, there is no need to write any code to finetune a model, and the platform can be used by anyone with a web browser.
 The platform is built on top of the Transformers, Peft, etc. and is designed to be easy to use for non-technical users.

 📈 You can easily finetune, evaluate, and deploy models with the platform.

 📦 Currently, by default, the platform should be started with docker-compose in a linux system with nvidia-docker.
-However, by installing the required dependencies, with correct configurations, the platform can be run locally.
+However, by installing the required dependencies, with correct configurations, the platform can be run natively.

 ## 📦 Recommended Way of Installation